AlexanderKaraberov/Erlang-BEAM-Links/README.md

 You might be particularly interested in the `static int transform_engine(LoaderState* st)` function.

 P.S.
-New links will be added in a future, if i spot something interesting and relevant.
+New links will be added in future if i spot something interesting and relevant.